Enjoy learning about the “Virginia Dynasty” of the founding years of our country along with the rich history of Orange, Virginia.

 The Madison Room

 The Madison Room features personal belongings of James and Dolley Madison which include Madison’s favorite chair, his Campeche chair and a pair of Dolley’s engraved bracelets.
 Visitors explore the life of Father of the Constitution and America’s First First Lady, Dolley Payne Todd Madison.
 Discover how the Madisons’ legacy has molded the history of the United States and how it continues to inspire political discourse.
+Mr. Madison’s chair is visiting Montpelier for a few months, along with the Cockburn and French chairs.

 Founding Friendship: Madison and Monroe